yuribernstein/int0924/infra/k8s/README.md

 SSH into each `worker` node.

-Copy and run `k8s.wn.sh` to install Kubernetes components.
+Copy and run `setup.wn.sh` to install Kubernetes components.

 Execute the kubeadm join command retrieved from the control-plane node.